Holbrook Town Forest-Sodergren Enterance, Wiggins, Holbrook, MA 02343, USA

 Owned By: Town of Holbrook

-115 acres of woodlands and forested wetlands, with 3 miles of well-marked and well-tended trails, plus views of Hemlock Brook.
-Features include numerous glacial erratic boulders, vernal pools, and the occasional rocky outcropping.
+The Holbrook Town Forest features 115 acres of woodlands and forested wetlands, with 3 miles of well-marked and well-tended trails, plus views of Hemlock Brook.
+In addition, there are numerous glacial erratic boulders, vernal pools, and the occasional rocky outcropping.
 Don’t miss Turtle Head Rock and the Garden of the Gods.
 Links directly to Braintree’s Cranberry Pond Conservation Area.

 Features